naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma Annoyed: Parachuting marines...?!

+Magma Shocked: ...And flying boats?!

 Hornet: Oh goody, more carnage!

 Police Bot 5: You're outnumbered!

-Hornet Annoyed: Are you blind or are you stupid?
-Or both?
+Hornet Annoyed: Pfft...
 We've took on more than that and there's still only 10 of you.

 Police Bot 6: Who said there were only 10?